Thermadiag/seq/README.md

 Build
 -----

-The seq library needs compilation using cmake if you intend to use the `cvector` class (compressed vector).
+The *seq* library needs compilation using cmake if you intend to use the `cvector` class (compressed vector).
 Note that you can still use it without compilation by defining `SEQ_HEADER_ONLY`.
 Even on header-only mode, you should use the cmake file for installation.
 Tests can be built using cmake from the `tests` folder, and benchmarks from the `benchs` folder.

 Acknowledgements
 ----------------

 The only library dependency is <a href="https://github.com/orlp/pdqsort">pdqsort</a> from Orson Peters.
-The header `pdqsort.hpp` is included within the seq library.
+The header `pdqsort.hpp` is included within the *seq* library.
-Seq library also uses a modified version <a href="https://github.com/lz4/lz4">LZ4</a> that could be used with `cvector` class.
+*seq* library also uses a modified version <a href="https://github.com/lz4/lz4">LZ4</a> that could be used with `cvector` class.
-Benchmarks (in `seq/seq/benchs`) compare the performances of the seq library with other great libraries:
+Benchmarks (in `seq/seq/benchs`) compare the performances of the *seq* library with other great libraries:
 -	<a href="https://plflib.org/">plf</a>: used for the plf::colony container,
 -	<a href="https://github.com/greg7mdp/parallel-hashmap">phmap</a>: used for its phmap::btree_set and phmap::node_hash_set,
 -	<a href="https://www.boost.org/">boost</a>: used for boost::flat_set and boost::unordered_set,